futuraperdita/OpenXiino/README.md

 In order to better support some parts of the modern Web, this fork is developing a series of upgrades:

-- Some bug fixes around OpenXiino's image color indexing
+- Some bug fixes around OpenXiino's image color
 - Docker container support
 - Fully configurable via environment variables
 - Asynchronous, multi-CPU capable server, using `aiohttp`